interviewstreet/ghs/README.md

 - `read:user`
 - `read:packages`

-PS: Your Github PAT is not comprimised by ghs.
+PS: Your Github PAT is not compromised by ghs.
 Please read the [Privacy Notice](#privacy-notice) to know more.

 ## Usage